-We welcome several thousand school age children to Crownhill Fort each year.
-Enthusiastic tour guides will lead your group around the Fort and provide a tour tailored to complement your classroom learning.
+Every year we welcome visits by schools from the Plymouth area and beyond.
+Children aged between 6 and 16 are shown around the Fort by enthusiastic and knowledgeable tour guides.
 Whether your interest is Fortresses and Castles, attack and defence, science and engineering or even flora and fauna there is a tour available for Key Stages 1, 2 and 3.

 A typical daytime school visit includes:

 - Use of a breakout space for lunch or indoor activities

 - An introduction to the Plymouth Forts, why they were built and how they survive today

 - Guided visits to recreated barracks, ramparts, magazines and underground tunnels